ceph/ceph/doc/dev/developer_guide/dash-devel.rst

 REST API documentation
 ~~~~~~~~~~~~~~~~~~~~~~
-There is an automatically generated Swagger UI page for documentation of the REST
+Ceph-Dashboard provides two types of documentation for the **Ceph RESTful API**:

+* **Static documentation**: available at :ref:`mgr-ceph-api`.
+This comes from a versioned specification located at ``src/pybind/mgr/dashboard/openapi.yaml``.
+* **Interactive documentation**: available from a running Ceph-Dashboard instance (top-right ``?`` icon > API Docs).

+If changes are made to the ``controllers/`` directory, it's very likely that
+they will result in changes to the generated OpenAPI specification.
+For that
+reason, a checker has been implemented to block unintended changes.
+This check
+is automatically triggered by the Pull Request CI (``make check``) and can be
+also manually invoked: ``tox -e openapi-check``.

+If that checker failed, it means that the current Pull Request is modifying the
+Ceph API and therefore:

+#.
+The versioned OpenAPI specification should be updated explicitly: ``tox -e openapi-fix``.
+#.
+The team @ceph/api will be requested for reviews (this is automated via Github CODEOWNERS), in order to asses the impact of changes.

+Additionally, Sphinx documentation can be generated from the OpenAPI
+specification with ``tox -e openapi-doc``.

+The Ceph RESTful OpenAPI specification is dynamically generated from the
-API endpoints.However, by default it is not very detailed.
-There are two
+``Controllers`` in ``controllers/`` directory.
+However, by default it is not
-decorators that can be used to add more information:
+very detailed, so there are two decorators that can and should be used to add
+more information:

 * ``@EndpointDoc()`` for documentation of endpoints.
 It has four optional arguments
   (explained below): ``description``, ``group``, ``parameters`` and